![]() |

 |

-Pat Perner (2020-2023) Pat is a full time employee at the USGS lab here in La Crosse and UWL Aquatic Biology graduate that decided to come back for his Masters degree.
-He studid the influence of sediment characteristics on sediment oxygen demand and the role of sediment oxygen demand on winter hypoxia in ice-covered backwater lakes of the Upper Mississippi River. |
+Pat Perner (2020-2023) Pat is a UWL Aquatic Biology graduate that decided to come back for his Masters degree after a few years of working for the USGS in La Crosse.
+He studied the influence of sediment characteristics on sediment oxygen demand and the role of sediment oxygen demand on winter hypoxia in ice-covered backwater lakes of the Upper Mississippi River.
+He returned to the USGS and is now a Biologist at the USGS Upper Midwest Water Science Center field office in Rhinelander, WI. |

 |